Raise sunken concrete slabs by filling voids beneath driveways, sidewalks, patios, garage entries, steps, and walkways.

 Seasonal expansion and contraction

 Mudjacking works best when the slab is still solid enough to lift.
-Concrete that is shattered, crumbling, or badly deteriorated may not respond well to lifting.
+Concrete that is shattered, crumbling, badly spalled, or severely deteriorated may not respond well to lifting and may need replacement instead.

 Mudjacking is designed to fill unsupported areas beneath concrete.
-If washout or poor compaction has created voids, filling those spaces may help stabilize the surface.
+If washout, poor compaction, or water movement has created voids, filling those spaces may help stabilize the surface and reduce future movement.

-Common questions about mudjacking, concrete leveling, slab settlement, sinking concrete, and uneven concrete repair.
+Common questions about mudjacking, concrete lifting, concrete leveling, slab settlement, sinking concrete, and uneven concrete repair in Madison.